 - conducting investigations into allegations, where warranted

-- providing a written report to the Deputy Minister of the relevant department with recommendations to correct the wrongdoing
+- providing a written report to the Chief Officer (Deputy Minister) of the relevant department with recommendations to correct the wrongdoing

-- Alberta Public Service employees can confidentially seek advice about or report a potential wrongdoing to Michele Kirchner, who is the Designated Officer for the Alberta Public Service.
+- Alberta Public Service employees can confidentially seek advice about or report a potential wrongdoing to Gene Williams, who is the Designated Officer for the Alberta Public Service.